 I can't wait until the RAM change is pretty much all you need to do to get it running emulators.
 Really the device just needs to emulate all NES and Game and Watch games and it's perfect.

 How difficult would it be to fix the usb data lines so that they work ?
+(EG. soldering the data lines to the proper pins on the CPU, etc, and modifying the firmware to allow communication)

 I was thinking that to use the USB plug for data purposes, the only thing needed was to wire the two data pins from the microcontroller to the USB connector, but I just read the datasheet for that microcontroller, and while it has USB 2.0 OTG capabilities, there's no pins for it in the 100-pin package version Nintendo used for the game and watch.
+What a pity.

 I bought this hoping i'd be able to soft mod it.
 Whelp, so much for that!
 Its still gonna be cool pulling this from the inside pocket of my Mario Levi denim jacket :)